Applications of Karnatic Rhythm to Western Music

 The incredible wealth of rhythmical techniques, devices and concepts, the different types of Tala construction, the use of rhythm as a structural and developmental element and, last but not least, the use of mathematics to sometimes very sophisticated levels in South India, enable the western musician to improve and enhance their accuracy and/or their creative process and make the study of karnatic rhythm a fascinating adventure of far-reaching consequences.
 The large variety of rhythmical devices used in karnatic music is, in the West, one of the elements most unknown and least documented, yet potentially most universal.

-This Masters Profile is based on the 4-year programme ‘Contemporary music through non-western techniques’ but deepening and providing many more elements than the regular lessons.
-It is organised and catered for students from both classical and jazz departments, and structured differently for:
+This Masters Profile is based on the 4-year programme ‘Advanced Rhythm’ but deepening and providing many more elements than the regular lessons.
+It is organised and caters for students from both classical and jazz departments, and structured differently for:

 1) Performers (both classical and improvisers)